ellamaolson/ngMigration-Assistant/README.md

 # ngMigration Assistant

-Scans an AngularJS application and recommends a particular migration path to take to Angular.
-It looks for good practices and anti-patterns to help determine which stage in migration the application is and which migration is right for you.
+ngMigration Assistant is an easy-to-use command line utility that scans an AngularJS application and recommends how to migrate to Angular.

 ![ajs-app-dark-slow](https://user-images.githubusercontent.com/27384475/43745004-7f44ff54-9991-11e8-9c9b-acd0dda042cc.gif)

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Installing
 Whether you are using npm or yarn package manager, install ngma globally.
 ```